cockroachlabs-field/quarkus-crdb/README.md

 Per [this reference](https://kubernetes.io/docs/tasks/configmap-secret/managing-secret-using-kubectl/),
 _A Secret can contain user credentials required by pods to access a database_, so secrets will enable our app to access the `cc-ca.crt` file which we need in order to run in `verify-full` mode.
+This secret is referenced by your deployment manifest and will be accessible at `/var/certs/cc-ca.crt` in the K8s pod.

 Here's the process: